-Houston is known for its attractive features and the stormy dark weather, but most importantly, the stars that derive from this city- Solange and Beyonce Knowles, Mike Jones, and Lizzo.
-Shrouded within an enigmatic persona and wrapped in memories that cascade in and out of assurity, Nicotine’s music stands as an un-recalled narrative for a new generation of young adults.
+Houston is known for its attractive features, but most importantly, it's known for the stars that derive from this city- Solange and Beyonce Knowles, Mike Jones, and Lizzo.
+Shrouded and wrapped in memories that cascade in and out of assurance, Nicotine’s music stands as an un-recalled narrative for a new generation.

 Interviewer: First off, how are you doing?
 What state of mind are you in?

-Nicotine: Before we jump in, I wish to thank you for your patience and interest in this interview.
-I’ve been doing a lot of living and trying to understand what direction my inner compass is pointing to.
-The last few months of my life have shifted me completely as a person.
+Nicotine: The last few months of my life have shifted me completely as a person.
 I’m glad to say that I am ever-changing for the better, and I am finally achieving that perfect balance of life.

 Interview: Houston is one of the main places where prolific talents, such as yourself derive from.
-What was your childhood like as an afro- Latina woman?
+What was your childhood like?

-Nicotine: For the first decade of my life, I was raised mainly around my mother’s side of the family, (Mexican).
-Time at my mother’s home consisted of a lot of family, a lot of food, and a lot of music.
-The majority of my childhood memories, show reflections of ganging up with my siblings/cousins and doing things definitely we were not supposed to be [doing.]
-We were always loud, always scheming, and always imagining that we were anywhere but there.
-Meanwhile, our parents are on the patio drinking, grilling, playing Loteria, and throwing gritos.
-Sometimes if I close my eyes and go back to that place, I can still feel, hear, sell, and taste those moments.
+Nicotine: For the first decade of my life, I was raised mainly around my mother’s side of the family.
+Time at my mother’s home consisted of a lot of family, food, and music.
+The majority of my childhood memories show reflections of ganging up with my siblings/cousins and doing things we were not supposed to be [doing.]
+We were always loud, scheming, and imagining that we were anywhere but there.
+Meanwhile, our parents are on the patio drinking, grilling, and playing Loteria.
+Sometimes, if I close my eyes and go back to that place, I can still feel those moments.

-Interviewer: Speaking of different, when did you realize you were queer?
+Interviewer: When did you realize you were queer?
 What did that time look like for you?
 Was there sobbing?
 Was there peace?

 Nicotine: I’ve known since I was about five years old, actually.
 At first, I just really wanted to be friends with certain girls or I “looked up to” certain women, but as time started progressing, I started settling into my queerness more and more.
 It was always very hard for me, though.
 Although there are many queer relatives to my name, I witnessed how my family would treat them and it struck fear in my heart for a long time.